Registration is $80. It costs $100 to sign up and take part July 9.

-We’re connected to all local, state, county, tribal and federal agencies along the entire route, and our event-specific safety boat will take a trail position behind our participants, so on-water resources are available from start to finish.
+We’re connected to all local, state, county, tribal and federal agencies along the entire route, and our event-specific safety boats will take a trail position behind our participants, so on-water resources are available from start to finish.

-In addition, the Prairie Dog Amateur Radio Club will provide us with enhanced radio communication throughout the event.
+In addition, the Prairie Dog Amateur Radio Club will provide enhanced radio communication throughout the event.
 Emergency phone numbers will be given to all participants.
 Racers should use common sense and logic when considering calling for help.
-In any life-or-death situation, call 911.
+In any life-or death situation, call 911.
 In any other situation, call or text the phone number we provide.

-- A USCG-approved type I, II, III or V Personal Flotation Device (PFD) to be worn throughout the event.
+● A USCG-approved type I, II, III or V Personal Flotation Device (PFD) to be worn throughout the event

-- Cellular telephone in waterproof case/dry-bag equipped with RaceOwl app and registered
+● Cellular telephone in waterproof case/dry-bag equipped with RaceOwl app and registered

-- GPS, map or other navigation resources
+● GPS, map or other navigation resources

-- Spare paddle
+● Spare paddle

-- Additional water or food
+● Additional water or food

-- Whistle or horn
+● Whistle or horn

-- Sponge and pump for water in boat
+● Sponge and pump for bilge

-- Bug spray and lights (in case you’re still under way in the dark)
+● Bug spray and lights (in case you’re still under way in the dark)

-Racers must identify themselves with their boat number at each of three checkpoints en route to the finish, but they need not exit their boats.
-Racers are welcome to rest, recover or connect with support teams at the checkpoints where ice and water will be available to everyone.
+Participants must identify themselves with their boat number at each of three checkpoints, but they do not have to stop or exit their boats.
+You can rest, recover or connect with support teams at the checkpoints where ice and water is available.

 Cell service is limited in many areas; please be aware of these restrictions.
-It is the racer’s responsibility to ensure checkpoint has confirmed their arrival.
-See the tab marked course for more information on checkpoint locations.
+It is your responsibility to ensure checkpoint staff have confirmed your arrival.
+See our page on the route for more information on checkpoint locations.